-Before you begin, pray about it, read scripture related to finding your calling from God and then spend some time exploring your talents, gifts and passions in a way that’s informed by God.
+Before you begin, pray about it, read scripture related to finding your calling from God, and then spend some time exploring your talents, gifts, and passions in a way God informs.

 List your Talents

 As mentioned above, talents are those things you are good at.
-Maybe you already know your talents, maybe you don’t.
-Ask a few trusted friends and family members what they see as your talents.
+Ask trusted friends and family members what they see as your talents.
 You may be surprised at their answers!

-Use the worksheet and prayerfully answer the questions provided to help you find your calling from God.
-I’ve included blank space for you to journal what God reveals to you.
+Use the worksheet and prayerfully answer the questions to help you find your calling from God.
+I’ve included a blank space for you to journal what God reveals to you.

 5. Seek Trusted Counsel

 God regularly reminds us to seek wise counsel when making decisions or struggling somewhere in life.
 This can be as simple as talking with a trusted friend or family member or seeking professional Christian counseling.
 These wise counselors can help us find direction when things are not clear.

 Whomever you choose to discuss your calling from God, ensure that they are strong in their faith and can provide the wisdom, discernment, and support you need.

 Seeking wise counsel can also include studying God’s Word and being informed by The Holy Bible.

 6. Pray Some More